The Fire Services Act 2004 requires promotion of fire safety (known as community safety), in addition to the provision for fire fighting purposes.

 - attendance at chemical/hazardous material incident on private property (other than domestic properties) if there is no life risk

-Fire Damage Reports can be requested by Insurance Companies to assist with damage claims.
-Charges relating to this can be found on the Scale of Charges (Word, 53KB).
+Fire Damage Reports can be requested by insurance companies to assist with damage claims.
+You can find charges relating to this on the Scale of Charges.

 Every incident the Fire Service attends is reported to the Home Office for research and statistical purposes.
 Some of the information included is personal and sensitive, so the Home Office is responsible for ensuring that all data is processed in line with Data Protection Legislation.